mrismanaziz/Reforestation/README.md

-## When you have a bladder infection, urine trouble.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.